-Whether you're looking to launch a new business or move into a new market; or maybe grow or broaden your presence in an existing market.
-Whatever you're looking to do, you'll need a degree of certainty about the market you're focusing on, if you're to maximise your chances of success.
+Whether you’re looking to launch a new business or move into a new market; or maybe grow or broaden your presence in an existing market.
+Whatever you aim to do, you’ll need a degree of certainty about the market you’re focusing on, if you’re to maximise your chances of success.

-From the identification or critique of market gaps, to an examination of the opportunities and threats, some level of market analysis is essential if you're to reduce the risks of any market venture you undertake.
+From the identification or critique of market gaps, to an examination of the opportunities and threats, some level of market analysis is essential in order to reduce the risks of any market venture you undertake.

 From key demographic information to behavioural questions that reveal more about their habits, attitudes and desires.
 The consumer insights that a market survey provides can help you to identify and understand the right audience or consumer group for your products or services.

 Having as good an understanding of the demand for and market you’re planning to launch into is essential to your product’s success.
 From the functionality and features of your product concept, to the potential usage and price you should set for your finished product, the insights from a market survey can give you the clarity you need about what improvements you need to make to help maximise your product’s success.

 Given how much the qualities of a brand drives consumer decisions when differentiating between competing companies, it’s vital to know how your own brand is perceived.
 From examining familiarity with your brand and its qualities and how you’re perceived alongside your competitors, to how likely customers would be to recommend your brand to a friend or colleague.
 Running a market survey can provide the customer insight you need to identify what you need to do with your brand positioning and messaging to drive greater awareness and market share.

 Advertising is an extremely effective way of reaching out to your target audience with a new product or service.
 However, it’s essential that it’s communicating the right message and resonating with your audience if you’re to gain the greatest value from it.
 With a market survey you can test out some ad designs and messaging with a sample of your target audience, so you can tweak and then run with the most popular concepts when you’re ready to launch your campaign.